How to Pronounce Bruichladdich

 Bruichladdich Whisky

 Bruichladdich put out a huge number of whiskies every year, including two Valinch (single cask releases) every month which are only available from the distillery.
+All Bruichladdich whiskies are non chill-filtered and do not contain colour enhancers (E150a).

-Bruichladdich
+Bruichladdich (Unpeated)

 While the other two flagship brands are known for their peat, the Bruichladdich label itself is unpeated.
 There is a wide range of complex flavour profiles under the Bruichladdich label, including my favourite, Bruichladdich Black Art – a series of very impressive whiskies made from the finest casks Bruichladdich has to offer.
 Bruichladdich Laddie 8 (duty free exclusive, be sure to grab this next time you're at the airport!!) and Classic Laddie are all superb, easy-drinking, well-balanced whiskies.
 The Islay Barley range is equally tasty, using grain sourced entirely from Islay.

-Port Charlotte Heavily Peated
+Port Charlotte (Heavily Peated)

 While not as heavily peated as sister spirit Octomore, Port Charlotte is still a full on peaty smack around the ears, but without the heavy price tag.
 The PC 10 Year Old is like a warm peaty hug, and one of our favourite drams.